Hispanic Heritage Month: Celebrating Latino Culture and History

 Rita Moreno

 Rita Moreno, born in Humacao, Puerto Rico, is a true legend in showbiz.
-She made history as the first Hispanic American woman to snag an Academy Award for Best in 1961 for her role in West Side Story.
+She made history as the first Hispanic American woman to snag an Academy Award for Best Supporting Actress in 1961 for her role in Side Story.
 But she didn’t stop there.
 She went on to achieve the rare EGOT status by winning an Emmy, Grammy, Oscar, and Tony Award by 1977, and even added a Peabody Award in 2019 (Biography).

 AwardYear